 Niagara residents are invited to participate in a yearly Anatomy session held at the Michael G. Degroote School of Medicine in Niagara.
 This session allows residents and faculty to thoroughly go over the human anatomy in a lab with a cadaver to help better understand different procedural skills in surgery.

 Practice oral exams occur twice a year for all residents.
 These practice oral exams are used to assess knowledge and to develop skills in exam-taking abilities for residents.

 CAGS EXAM (CANADIAN ASSOCIATION OF GENERAL SURGERY)

 Occurs annually in December and is an assessment of knowledge and helps residents benchmark their progress in the program.

 This occurs during the spring of the second year of the program.
 Residents must apply for the Surgical Foundations Exam one year prior to taking it.
 Details about this exam and the application process can be found on the Royal College website RC Exam Dates

 ACADEMIC HALF DAY - VIRTUAL ATTENDANCE MANDATORY

-0730-0830h General Surgery Grand Rounds JHCC (4th Floor Lecture room) Rounds take place September-June in Hamilton.
+General Surgery Grand Rounds, JHCC (4th Floor Lecture room) – Wednesdays @ 0730-0830.
+Rounds take place from September to June.

 General Surgery Resident Research Days are held annually and are an opportunity for residents to showcase their research projects to an audience of their peers and supervisors, gaining valuable research skills by participating in and presenting their own original research and QI projects.